gridbugs/gridbugs.org/collections/_roguelike-tutorial-2020/index.md

 In this tutorial series we'll implement a roguelike from scratch in rust using the [chargrid](https://crates.io/crates/chargrid) library for rendering and input handling.
 All the code is available on github: [chargrid-roguelike-tutorial-2020](https://github.com/stevebob/chargrid-roguelike-tutorial-2020).
+If you spot a bug in the tutorial, raise an issue or submit a pull request.

 {% image screenshot.png %}